magnoborgo/nuke_utils/README.md

 ## Nuke Utils

-Nuke Utils is a collection of scripts/gizmos that I developed/improve to improve my day to day compositing using Nuke
+Nuke Utils is a collection of scripts/gizmos that I developed for my day to day compositing using Nuke

 ### Brief descriptions